Remembering ‘Big Rachel’: The hardest woman in Glasgow who smoked a pipe, laboured in shipyards, and was called in to end a riot

 In Glasgow, the Irish Question - whether Home rule should be granted - was the major political issue of the day.
 In Partick, the residual mood of the O’Connell rally in Glasgow Green darkened as around 900 men paraded west into the burgh where a large crowd, including members of the the Orange Lodge and its supporters, quickly rallied.

 Weapons such as sticks, stones and other missiles were carried on both sides, reports of the day said.
 Violence broke out after one of the marchers struck one of the bystanders, who then smacked his attacker in the face.

 “This was the signal for a free fight between the processionists and the crowd,” reported the Glasgow Herald.

 Among those struck was Police Constable Donald Munro, who was hit with a stick on his head and cheek ‘to the great effusion of his blood and severe injury of his person’, according to a court report.
 Fighting peaked and waned throughout the night, with a new wave of rioting breaking out the next afternoon.

 Again the neighbourhood was terrorised as men cut through the streets, hurling stones and other missiles through the windows of homes - and shops were also targeted with many smashed up or destroyed.
-It was at this point the Partick Police force had to call in the big guns - ‘Big Rachel’ was called upon amongst 29 of the other hardest nuts the scheme had to offer.
+It was at this point the Partick Police force had to call in the big guns - ‘Big Rachel’ was among 29 of the hardest nuts the West End had to offer that were swiftly deputised.

-Even death itself was afraid of Big Rachel - she died in 1899 at the age of 70, at a time when women of her station were not expected to see beyond the age of 50.
+Even death itself was afraid of Big Rachel - she died in 1899 at the age of 70, at a time when women in Glasgow were not expected to see beyond the age of 50.